gchq/sleeper/docs/12-dev-guide.md

 the CLI.
 This includes all the same dependencies.
 If your IDE supports Dev Containers, it can work against this Docker image based on this configuration.

+The dev container configuration will mount any AWS CLI, Maven and SSH configuration from your host machine into the container.

+On Mac or Linux this should just work.
+On Windows it should be launched from inside Windows Subsystem for Linux (WSL).
+Working in WSL will also let you use the project's Bash scripts from Windows.

+Here are some example steps to set this up in Windows:

+1. Install Visual Studio Code in Windows
+2. Install Ubuntu from the Windows Store
+3. Clone the Git repository in an Ubuntu terminal
+4. Run `code` in an Ubuntu terminal, which will install a VS Code server and connect it to Windows
+5. In the VS Code window that opened, open the Git repository
+6. Click the prompt to open the dev container, or use ctrl+shift+P, Dev Containers: Reopen in Container
+7. The dev container will build, open, and install VS Code extensions

 #### Nix shell

 You can use the [Nix package manager](https://nixos.org/download.html) to get up to date versions of all the